christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 **Tip:** Use F9 on the keyboard to open the ActionsPanel more quickly.

 #####Editing ActionScript on an Existing Frame
-Right-click on the frame and go to Actions or, if the Actions panel is already open, you can find the correct frame on the left side of the panel, which is easier, I think.
+Right-click on the frame and go to Actions or, if the Actions panel is already open, you can find the correct frame on the left side of the panel.
+This is easier and faster than right-clicking on a frame in the timeline.

 ![](http://www.christensenacademy.org/modules/beginning-actionscript/textpage/editing-existing-actionscript.png)